kennolot/CTF-pi/physical_access/ctfpi2_2/manual2_2.md

 When using Raspberry Pico, we need to download https://github.com/dbisu/pico-ducky and follow the instructions provided on this page.

 ## Steps to complete

+After setting up the BadUSB device, we are now ready to write our own simple payload.

+Open up a text editor(even Notepad is fine) and name it `payload.dd`.

+Into the `payload.dd` we can start writing our malicious script.
+I have provided an example in this directory of a working solution, but you are free to experiment on your own

+Docs page for bunch of useful Duckyscript commands: https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference

+Valid solutions could also utilise netcat(`nc`), using `scp` or writing the flag.txt onto the BadUSB storage.

+When using the example provided we can see it uses python http.server to display the flag.txt on our local network server.
+We can simply visit out local address and flag.txt file should be hosted there, containing our answer.